lakshdeep25/Finexo-Cryptocurrency-Investment-Platform/README.md

 Design Tools: Adobe Photoshop

 Usage
-Navigate to the homepage to view the dynamic hero section and sliders.
+You can just navigate to the homepage to view the dynamic hero section and sliders.
-Explore the services section to understand the offerings.
+You can explore the services section to understand the offerings.
 Meet the team members in the team introduction section.
 Read client testimonials to see the feedback from users.